Renovating a Front Porch in Washington DC

 - To be comfortable when using the table, plan on a 10-foot-deep porch.

-Fitting with the house
+Fitting the front porch with the house

 Sometimes renovating a front porch is done to enhance curb appeal.
 A well-designed porch can certainly do that, whether it is a renovation or building a whole new structure.
 However, it’s important that the porch complement and contribute to the design of the house.
 It should not look tacked on.
 This is especially important where the original porch was renovated in the past or removed altogether.